Saturday, September 28, 2024

 Most remembered for being a neighbor and family friend of the Ford family and was in charge of the funeral services for James Ford.
 He gathered together a crew of slaves and had the grave dug in the Ford family graveyard and was a member of the funeral procession escorting Ford to be buried.
 When the slaves got scared and tried to run away during a fierce thunderstorm, Mr. Love demanded they come back and reset the casket into the grave.

-Andrew Love was a solider in the Revolutionary War in South Carolina.
+Andrew Love was a solider in the Revolutionary War and fought in South Carolina.
 He served with General Sumter, and rose to the rank of Colonel, and was wounded at the battle of "King's Mountain" He was, in common with the rest of the Americans of Scotch-Irish ancestry, particularly severe on those who remained loyal to the British Crown, and were termed by their neighbors, 'Tories.'

 For many years after removing to Kentucky, he was actively engaged in farming, on March 26, 1821, he went out to work on his farm, not returning when he was expected, search was made for him, and he was found in one of his fields, dead.
 On this day, the day before the trail where he would be a witness for the Plaintiff, in a case against James Ford, he was found in a field on his farm, dead, and bearing marks of violence.
 Nothing to prove the deed, but some thought he was killed to be kept from testifying again Ford.